ZgzInfinity/SpaceInvaders/README.md

 ## 7 - Release

-The release provided is a file with zip extension where the folder "images", the folder "soundtrack" have been compressed. the folder "soundeffects", the executable file of the game and a script to run it in the cmd console.
+The release provided is a file with zip extension where the folder "images", the folder "soundtrack" have been compressed, the folder "soundeffects", the folder "lib" which contains a dinamic library that allows to execute Allegro dependences in our computer ,the executable file of the game and a script to run it in the cmd console.
 Do not delete the folders or anything they save because otherwise the game will not work properly.